TAX

 • In addition, the donor must submit an affidavit certifying compliance with the requirements.
 This affidavit must be filed with the Chilean Tax Authority in the manner and within the timeframe established by the Chilean Tax Authority in a resolution.

-• To qualify for this benefit, at least 50% of the donated amount must be allocated to the donor’s statutory heirs (i.e., their mandatory heirs, such as children or a spouse) and at least 25% to the beneficiaries of the cuarta de mejoras (persons whom the donor may specifically benefit within their family circle).
-The remaining 25% may only be allocated to these same individuals, in the proportion determined by the donor.
-Donations to third parties will not qualify for the reduction.
+• Only the potential beneficiaries of the donor’s statutory heirs — i.e., their mandatory heirs, such as children or a spouse — and of the cuarta de mejoras — persons whom the donor may specifically benefit within their family circle — may qualify for this benefit, in the proportion freely determined.
+Donations to third parties will not qualify for the reduction, unless the donor has no such beneficiaries at the time of the donation.

 • For the calculation of credits against future inheritances, the amount of tax that would have been due without the 50% reduction shall be considered paid; that is, it may be credited at 100% against the inheritance tax.